 Business Checking Account

-In just about every circumstance, you’ll want to have a business checking account as the foundation of your financial operations.
-These accounts allow your business to transfer funds, make payments to vendors, and accept deposits from customers or other businesses.
+In every circumstance, you’ll want to have a business checking account as the foundation of your financial operations.
+These accounts allow your business to transfer funds, pay vendors, and accept deposits from customers or other businesses.

-Most business checking accounts also have ways to deposit and withdraw money from ATMs that are part of a particular network.
-It’s important to keep the lion’s share of your funds in this account to cover outgoing expenses, lest you experience an overdraft.
+Most business checking accounts also have ways to deposit and withdraw money from ATMs part of a particular network.
+Keeping the lion’s share of your funds in this account is important to cover outgoing expenses, lest you experience an overdraft.

-The majority of these checking accounts have transaction limits, forcing you to plan out a monthly strategy to avoid penalties.
+Most of these checking accounts have transaction limits, forcing you to plan a monthly strategy to avoid penalties.
 Exceeding a set amount each month typically results in per-transaction fees.
 Some of the best business checking accounts remove these restrictions.

-While few and far between, there are interest-bearing checking accounts where you can earn interest each month on money within.
-Rates tend to be low, although Bluevine sets the bar high here.
+While few and far between, there are interest-bearing checking accounts where you can earn monthly interest on money.
+Rates are low, although Bluevine sets the bar high here.

 Business Savings Account

 Business savings accounts are often a great place to store funds you don’t plan to use immediately.
-If you’re saving up for a larger investment, such as a store expansion or equipment purchase, a business savings account is likely the best option.
+A business savings account is likely the best option if you’re saving up for a larger investment, such as a store expansion or equipment purchase.

 The downside of business savings accounts is limited withdrawals.
-It’s not possible to take out funds more than six times in a month, potentially leaving money inaccessible.
+Taking out funds over six times a month is impossible, potentially leaving money inaccessible.
 In most cases, you can’t write checks or use a debit card to pull cash from this account type.
 Some banks may limit deposits into the account as well.

 Business Money Market Account